 - Once the tape is playing, use the upper and lower knobs to adjust the volume and balance, just as you do for the radio.
-Push the upper knob to change tape direction.
-The arrows show which direction the tape is being played. - To go forward rapidly to another part of the tape push FWD.
-To go backward, push REV. To stop the tape, push the same button lightly or any of the other buttons.
-The radio will play during fast forward or reverse.
+Press the upper knob to change tape direction.
+The arrows show which direction the tape is being played. - To go forward rapidly to another part of the tape, press FWD.
+To go backward, press REV. To stop the tape, press the same button lightly or any of the other buttons.
+The radio will play during fast forward or reverse. - To go from one side of the tape to the other, press in the upper knob on your radio.
+To remove the tape, press EJECT.
+The tape can be ejected when the ignition is turned off.